forgman895-cmyk/femboyclicker/README.md

+# Femboy Clicker
-Documentation can be found in docs/
+Documentation can be found in documentation/